ETS-ReactNative1/alamo/README.md

 The first challenge to acheive WebRTC was to configure and implement a web signalling protocol.
 All WebRTC signalling is handled using socket.io's websocket library.

 ### Socket.io
-Socket.io client configuration take place at a high level in ReactJS's `App.js` file and passed down as a prop to React Components as required.
+Socket.io's client configuration take place at a high level in ReactJS's `App.js` file and passed down as a prop to React Components as required.
 This ensures that a client would only attempt to establish a websocket connection by triggering socket.io's `io.connect()` function once.

-Upon the client successfully establishing a WebSocket connection, the clients user ID is passed to NodeJS and stored in a `clients` object.
-The `clients` object keeps track of all connected client, along with their respective `socket.id` and current activity status.
+Upon the client successfully establishing a WebSocket connection, the clients user ID is passed to Node and stored in a `clients` object. `clients` helps keeps track of all connected client, along with their respective `socket.id` and current activity status.
+Due to the nature of socket.io, once a client refreshes the page, a new `socket.id` will be randomly generate.
+As a result, it is important to ensure that any new `socket.id` is updated on behalf of that user in Node's `clients` object.

+    <pre><code>
+        io.on('connection', (socket) => {
+            socket.on('online', (userId, callback) => {
+                //Add user to list of connected clients and broadcast that user is online if (!(userId in clients)) {
+                    clients[userId] = {socketId: socket.id, status: ''}
+                    io.sockets.emit('new-user-online', userId, clients);
+                } else {
+                    //Update socket id but do not broadcast new user online clients[userId] = {socketId: socket.id }
+                }
+            })
+        })
+    </code></pre>

 ### Uniquely Identifying Rooms
 On creation, a unique UUID (Universally Unique Identifier) is generated and stored in a MongoDB database.
 This UUID is the primary means of room identification and is used as a primary key of each room document.
 The decision to overwrite MongoDB native ObjectId was made to distungish between users and rooms.
 Each room Id would begin with `room` followed by a verison 4 UUID number.
 For example, `/room/0e446e3d-8dd2-4e0b-886b-5b5f3c8fb182`.
 Using a UUID library gave me confidence to ensure all rooms generated would come with a unique primary key.

 Once a user has created a room and navigated to the room UUID URI, they essentially broadcast or emit that they would like to join a socket.io room.
 Socket.io rooms are no different than alamo rooms.
 They are a named space that sockets can join and leave.
-As a result, this allows for easy bi directional communication back and forth between each users in the room and between the Node.js server.
+As a result, this allows for easy bi directional communication back and forth between each users in the room and between Alamo's Node server.

     `this.props.socket.emit('join-room', this.props.activeRoom, localStorage.getItem('userId'))`

-Using Reacts ComponentDidMount lifecycle, a user emits to Node.js that they would like to join this room.
+Using Reacts ComponentDidMount lifecycle, a user emits to Node that they would like to join this room.

 ### PeerJS